isomerpages/moe-serangoonsec/_parents-and-students/Lower Sec/Sec 2 Subject Allocation Exercise.md

 Dear Parents/Guardians,

-Thank you for registering your interest to join us for our Sec 2 Parent Webinar on ‘Upper Secondary Subject Combinations & Eligibility Criteria’ on 11 March 2023.
+Thank you joining us for our Sec 2 Parent Webinar on ‘Upper Secondary Subject Combinations & Eligibility Criteria’ on 11 March 2023.

-For those who have not done so, you may still register your interest using the following link https://go.gov.sg/sec2sae23.
+Please find the recording and slides here, for your reference.

 <hr>